The best video game Easter Eggs for happy hunters

 (Image credit: IO Interactive)

 The ravers among us will attest to having had many out-of-body experiences in dimly-lit nightclubs over the years, but it's not normally something we associate with Agent 47's elaborate kills.
 Hitman 3's UFO Level Exit (the cinematic that details the Bald Butcher's exit from whichever killzone he's departing), can be activated by circumventing the line at the front of the Berlin nightclub, locating the 'Entrance Shortcut Door' and taking a photograph of the UFO graffiti that's scrawled prominently on the wall.
 Once you've offed the five ICA targets on your hitlist, dialling 1-9-9-3 into the Gas Station payphone then sends you skyward in a glowing green light.
-1993, of course, being the year the X-Files first aired.
+1993, of course, was the year the X-Files first aired.

 3. GTA Online – Join the illuminati by tipping toilet attendant